nicksstapleton/blog/_posts/2023-08-25-what-resources-should-i-buy-in-logos-bible-software.md

 Beyond [buying a Logos package](https://www.nickstapleton.me/logos-buyers-guide/) and grabbing the [free book of the month](https://partners.faithlife.com/click.track?CID=437858&AFID=467957), you want to invest in great reference tools you will utilize over and over again in Logos.

-There are six categories you should think through and prioritize:
+There are seven categories you should think through and prioritize:

 * Bible dictionaries
 * Theological dictionaries